Completing the FAFSA

 Tips on filling out the Free Application for Federal Student Aid.

 The most important advice about completing the Free Application for Federal Student Aid (FAFSA) is to READ ALL INSTRUCTIONS CAREFULLY.

 There are two formats for filing the FAFSA.
 One is the traditional paper form and the other is FAFSA on the Web.
 Regardless of the method you choose, you'll complete the application more quickly if you have the right documents.

 NOTE: Undocumented students don't qualify for federal financial aid and are not able to submit a federal FAFSA.
-However, these students can submit a Minnesota state financial aid application to be considered for state financial aid.
+However, these students can submit a MN Dream Act application to be considered for state financial aid.

 Completing the FAFSA requires information like that requested on your federal income tax forms.
 Therefore, it's helpful to complete your taxes and have them available when completing the financial aid application.

 You will need the following 2015 information to complete a FAFSA for the 2016-2017 school year: